dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 ```
 The Kafka input stream schema is always the same, and it cannot be changed when defining your dataframe.

-The records read from the Kafka topic have a json structure based on this case class:
+The records read from the Kafka topic have a JSON structure based on this case class:

 ```
 SalesRecord(transactionTimestamp: String, shopId: Int, productId: Int, amount: Int, totalCost: Double)
 ```

-So we need to convert our Kafka topic input stream value, that as you see above it has a binary type, into a meaningful dataframe:
+So we need to convert our Kafka topic input stream value, that has a binary type, into a meaningful dataframe:

 ```
     val schema = StructType(